Lacombe, Lucien: Plot

-He enjoys his new power and position, but falls in love with France Horn, a beautiful French-born Jewish girl living in seclusion with her father Albert, a tailor, and her paternal grandmother Bella, who left Paris in fear and are trying to cross the border into the safety of neutral Spain.
-Their sophistication stands in contrast to Lucien's uncouth nature and lack of education.
-Forcing himself into a relationship with the girl, Lucien comes to be protective of the very people targeted by his superiors.
-He is warned that the Allies are winning and that as a collaborator he will be killed.
+Lucien enjoys his new power and position, but becomes enamored with France Horn, a beautiful French-born Jewish girl living in seclusion with her father Albert, a tailor, and her grandmother Bella, who all fled Paris, and are now trying to cross into neutral Spain.
+He forces himself into a relationship with France, eventually moving in, and, though his uncouth nature and lack of education stand in stark contrast to the Horns' sophistication and he is not wanted, his presence does provide the Horns some protection.
+News spreads that the Allies are winning the war, the leader of Lucien's Carlingue cell is killed in a battle, and his mother visits to tell him that she has received threats on his life for becoming a collaborator, but he shrugs this all off.

-Albert goes to Carlingue headquarters to see Lucien to discuss his relationship with his daughter man-to-man but is taken into custody by the head of the Carlingue and turned over to the Germans.
-After members of the Resistance attack the hotel, the inhabitants of the town are rounded up in retribution.
-Lucien and a German soldier arrest France and Bella but Lucien decides to kill the soldier.
-He takes the women by car toward Spain but the vehicle breaks down and they go on by foot until they find shelter in a secluded and abandoned farmhouse.
+Albert goes to the Carlingue hotel to see Lucien to discuss his relationship with France man-to-man, and is taken into custody by Faure, a particularly pro-German and anti-Semitic member of the Carlingue, who turns Albert over to the Germans.
+While Lucien is guarding a maquisard, who he does not like for "talking down" to him, members of the Resistance attack the hotel and kill the few remaining collaborators, though Lucien is uninjured.

+Many inhabitants of the town are rounded up in retribution, and Lucien accompanies a German soldier to arrest France and Bella.
+The soldier keeps Lucien from taking back a pocket watch that Lucien had given Albert, only to take it for himself, leading Lucien to shoot the soldier and run away with the women.
+Before they reach Spain, their car breaks down, so they travel on foot until they find shelter in a secluded and abandoned farmhouse, and Lucien uses his knowledge to live off the land.

-A text epilogue states that Lucien Lacombe was arrested on October 12, 1944, tried and condemned to death by a military tribunal of the Resistance, and executed.
+A text epilogue states that Lucien was arrested on October 12, 1944, tried and sentenced to death by a military tribunal of the Resistance, and executed.